Bruce Peninsula Multisport Race

 The Bruce Peninsula Multisport Race is a multisport race with no navigational component, held on the Bruce Peninsula since 2011:.
 Racers follow a marked course on a combination of private and public land and race in multiple stages of paddling, mountain biking and trail running.
-The course is announced only to the racers on the morning of the race, is five stages long and approximately 100 km in length, and can be done solo, in teams of two, or as a relay race.
-There is also a sprint distance which is typically 25 km in length, as well as a children's race that takes place concurrent with the full distance.
+The exact routing of the course is announced only to the racers on the morning of the race, and is typically five stages long and approximately 100 km in length.
+The long course can be done solo, in teams of two, or as a relay race.
+There is also a shorter distance which is typically 25 km in length, as well as a children's race that takes place concurrent with the full distance.
+In 2024 a sprint distance was added and the long course discontinued.
 The event takes place annually on the second weekend in August and is based out of Wiarton, in Ontario, Canada.